top of page

 How we support children/young people with SEN moving between classes in our school

-We have a transition week where children spend three days with their new teacher in preparation for the new school year.
-As we are a small school, children often have the same teacher for more than one year which helps to develop relationships.
-Staff meet to discuss with the next teacher before the end of the academic year and can talk about SEN pupils in detail, passing on what works well.
+We have a transition week where children spend time (usually three days) with their new teacher and class in preparation for the new school year.
+We are a two form entry school so children often have a new teacher and classmates.
+Children in our school are used to changing classes each year and are supported emotionally for this transition.
+Careful consideration is taken to placing each pupil in the right class for them.
+In Sumer term, staff meet to discuss each pupil with the next teacher before the end of the academic year and talk about SEN pupils in detail, passing on what works well.
+We also create One page pupil profiles for children requiring more in-depth information, to fully equip teachers with information they may need to best support the child.

 How we support children/young people with SEN leaving our school

-Children spend time at their new school before leaving permanently.
-Extra transition is arranged if it is felt the child would benefit from it.
-Our appropriate SENCO will contact the SENCO of the new school to discuss any specific needs and pass on strategies for supporting the child to ensure stability and consistency for the child.
+Children often spend time at their new school before leaving us.
+Extra transition can be arranged if it is felt the child would benefit, in collaboration with the new school.
+Our SENCOs contact the receiving school SENCO to discuss any specific needs and pass on strategies for supporting pupils to ensure stability and consistency for the child.
+Children in the LAMP also have Educational Psychology support from Year 5 onwards to prepare them for transition and to ensure both parent and pupil voice is captured and shared with the receiving school.
+Close communication is vital to supporting children in this process.

 SEN Specialist Expertise

-The main contact for Special Educational Needs and Disability at Greenland Community Primary School is our SENCO.
+The main contacts for Special Educational Needs and Disability at Greenland Community Primary School are our SENCOs.

 Mainstream SENDCO

-Miss Mallett is our SENDCO for the Enhanced Learning provision (ELP).
-Miss Mallett achieved the National SENCO Award qualification in 2015 and was previously SENDCO for Greenland for eight years.
+Miss Mallett is our SENDCO for the LAMP.
+Miss Mallett achieved the National SENCO Award qualification in 2015 and was previously overall SENDCO for Greenland for 8 years before opening the Enhanced Provision.
 She has a Masters Degree in Education with a specialism in Children’s Emotional Wellbeing and Mental Health.

 SLP Lead Practitioner for SEND